Ensure product safety through process validation and challenge testing

 About Andrew Collins

-Andrew is currently the Global Safety Lead.
-He joined Campden BRI at the beginning of 2009 and with over 30-years’ experience in a wide range of food businesses (including catering), his current role focusses on the practical application of food safety management and good hygiene principles, including HACCP.
-This involves consultancy, training and auditing.
+Andrew joined Campden BRI at the beginning of 2009.
+With over 30-years’ experience in a wide range of food businesses (including catering), his current role focuses on consultancy work with the holistic and practical application of food safety management including the role of HACCP and good hygiene practices.

-Andrew also works on supply chain management, agriculture, animal feed and traceability.
-He’s also part of the team that manages hygiene and allergen management.
+Andrew also works on supply chain management, agriculture and water use, animal feed and traceability.
+Plus, he’s part of the team that manages hygiene and allergen management.

 How can we help you?